Bad Data, More Problems

 Hope will not save your company from making decisions with the wrong numbers.
 Data reliability will.

 In the same way that SRE teams are the first to know about application crashes or performance issues, data engineering and operations teams should be the first to know about bad pipelines and data downtime issues, too.
-Only six years ago, data downtime cost companies a cumulative $1.7 trillion annually; in an age where data is ubiquitous and data management tools haven’t necessarily caught up, these numbers have likely gotten worse.
+Only six years ago, data downtime cost companies a cumulative $1.7 trillion annually; in an age where data is ubiquitous and the future of data management tools hasn’t quite arrived, these numbers have likely gotten worse.

 To make data fully available, trusted, and self-serve, however, data teams must focus on reducing data downtime by achieving full reliability.